-Printing With LIST-LABEL
+12.1 Printing with LIST-LABEL

 You can use LIST-LABEL to output items in label format (usually to produce address labels).
-When producing labels the page number and time/date heading, the 'ITEMS LISTED' message and column headings are not normally required and may be suppressed using the output modifier COL-HDR-SUPP.
+When producing labels, the page number and time/date heading, the 'ITEMS LISTED' message and column headings are not normally required and may be suppressed using the output modifier COL-HDR-SUPP.

-LIST-LABEL GUESTS NAME ADDRESS CITY STATE ID-SUPP COL-HDR-SUPP
+For example, type LIST-LABEL GUESTS NAME ADDRESS CITY STATE ID-SUPP COL-HDRSUPP and press RETURN.

-The ENGLISH retrieval language responds with a prompt for more formatting information
+The ENGLISH retrieval language responds with a prompt for more formatting Information.

-COL,ROW,SKIP,INDNT,SIZ,SPACE(,C):
+COL, ROW, SKIP, INDNT, SIZ, SPACE(, C):